TypeScript - External Helpers Library

 npm install tslib

-Then, add the tslib.js in your html page:
+Then, add tslib.js to your HTML page:

 HTML